tensorpack/tensorpack/examples/OpenAIGym/README.md

+# A3C Code and models for my Gym submissions on Atari games.

-# To train an Atari game in gym:
+### To train on an Atari game:

 `./train-atari.py --env Breakout-v0 --gpu 0`

-# To run a pretrained Atari model for 100 episodes:
+### To run a pretrained Atari model for 100 episodes:

 1. Download models from [model zoo](https://drive.google.com/open?id=0B9IPQTvr2BBkS0VhX0xmS1c5aFk)
-2. `ENV=NAME_OF_ENV ./run-atari.py --load "$ENV".tfmodel --env "$ENV"`
+2. `ENV=Breakout-v0; ./run-atari.py --load "$ENV".tfmodel --env "$ENV"`

 Models are available for the following gym atari environments (click links for videos):